-In Los Angeles, PrepareSoCal is built around a community-led model to identify where socioeconomic, geographic and environmental disaster risks pose a grave threat to the viability of community life.
+In Los Angeles, PrepareSoCal is built around a community-led model called PrepareLA that identifies where socioeconomic, geographic and environmental disaster risks pose a grave threat to the viability of community life.
 The Red Cross then brings a variety of preparedness programs and leadership to these Communities of Focus.